| |

 quite accurately the patterns of energy surrounding all living things,

-Chinese Medicine (TCM) including accupressure ( in Japan known as
+Traditional Chinese Medicine ( TCM ) including accupressure ( in Japan

-strengthen the body internally, stimulating good health, and long
+exercises that strengthen the body internally, stimulating good health,

-anatomy, and the sensitive points, for combat both unarmed and with
+of the anatomy, and the sensitive points, for combat both unarmed and

-like any transportation system, if there is a blockage at any junction
+transportation system, if there is a blockage at any junction this will

-this will overload the entire system, in the short term this overload
+overload the entire system, in the short term this overload can be

-can be compensated in some way, but in the long term serious damage
+compensated in some way, but in the long term serious damage can occur

 In the human body these blockages can be caused by bruising, muscle